 Had a single Sail try us today and that was in 50 feet of water.
 Saw two others free jumping in 45 feet of water but couldn’t get a shot at them as they were jumping erratically and repeatedly in all directions except ours.
 If they would only follow a straight line.
 A reasonably straight line works too.
 They are tucked up inside like the Kings, trying to escape some of that current.

 Looking forward to tomorrow and we’ll see you on the rip.
-Rick, Matt, JJ and Tommy K on the Marlin My Darlin
+JJ, Matt, JJ and Tommy K on the Marlin My Darlin